-Arrangement: The materials in this collection are organized in the original order in which they arrived at the Archives.
+Arrangement: The materials in this collection are arranged in the order in which they arrived at the Archives.

 Access restrictions: Materials in the collection may be subject to privacy restrictions.
+Folders with known restricted materials are indicated in the container list below.
+Other folders that are not marked restricted may still contain sensitive materials.
 Requests to use the material must be made in advance of a research visit.
-Because the collection contains potentially culturally and personally sensitive information, prior to access all researchers must sign an archives-provided form agreeing to abide by the American Anthropological Association’s Code of Ethics in using this collection http://ethics.americananthro.org/category/statement/.
+Because the collection contains potentially culturally and personally sensitive information, prior to access all researchers must sign an archives-provided forming agreeing to abide by the American Anthropological Association’s Code of Ethics in using this collection.

 Rights note: Archives has copyright to materials created by Frederick Milan.
 The collection contains materials not created by Milan, which may be subject to copyright restrictions.